straysheep-dev/network-visibility/README.md

 # you're done! leave these running continuously to capture traffic
 ```

+*If you have another locally networked device, check its arp cache.
+The MAC address for the gateway and the box running bettercap should be the same value after a few minutes.*

-NOTE: If devices have built in arp spoofing protection, setup a DHCP server on the device running bettercap and RITA
+If devices have built in arp spoofing protection, setup a DHCP server on the device running bettercap and RITA

 To end a web session logout of the web-ui.
 The interactive shell will still be running until you `exit`